 How To Get Out Of A Rut

-Since I was exhausted from working long hours, I decided that was where I needed to start.
+Since I felt exhausted, I decided that was where I needed to start.
 I needed to get back into a routine of sleeping a solid eight hours.
 I’m one of those people that cannot function without sleep.
-If I’m not well rested then I tend to be numb to everything thats going on around me.
+If I’m not well rested then I tend to be numb to everything that’s going on around me.
 Or I’m in a grouchy mood and very irritable.
 So make sure that you are getting a good nights sleep.
 I would start there.
 If you struggle with sleeping at night.
-Then read, Eight Tips To A Good Night’s Sleep.
+Then read my blog post on, Nine Tips To A Good Night’s Sleep.

 By default, when you’re in a rut you feel like hibernating and just being alone.
 You don’t want to be bothered with other people and you end up staying home and watching Netflix.
 What you should be doing is the complete opposite.
 We as human beings are social animals.
 Socializing is crucial for our well-being and happiness.
 So get out there and socialize with your family and friends.

 Lastly, I would recommend evaluating your goals.
-Working long hours made me lose sight of what I was working towards.
-I took an afternoon on one of my days off and re-evaluated my goals.
-I found clarity on what I wanted to do, what I wanted to work on, and what I was working towards.
-If you need help with setting goals then check out my post on How To Set And Achieve Your Goals.
+If you truly want to get out of a rut, then you need to change something.
+Your routine has become dull, repetitive, and unproductive.
+With that said, evaluating your goals will give you a sense of purpose.
+I took an afternoon one day to evaluated my goals.
+Do you want to know what happened?
+I found clarity on what I wanted to do, how I wanted to spend my time, and what I should be focused.
+If you need help with setting goals then read my blog post on, How To Set And Achieve Your Goals.